NateDiamond13/nate_bot/README.md

 2. `sqlx migrate add -r <name>` to add migration (reversible)
 3. `sqlx migrate run` to run all migrations
 4. `sqlx migrate revert` to revert previous migration

-## Notes

-    - Visual Studio Build Tools and cmake are required to build the `songbird` crate on Windows